TwilioDevEd/clicktocall-flask/README.md

 #### local_settings.py

-local_settings.py is a file available in the hackpack route for you to configure your twilio account credentials manually.
+local_settings.py is a file available in the app route for you to configure your twilio account credentials manually.
 Be sure not to expose your Twilio account to a public repo though.